8 min read · Published

 Plan a section rebuild when:

-Text us a few photos — one of the broken section, one of the post at ground level, and one wide shot showing the full run — to (469) 721-0146.
+Text us a few photos — one of the broken section, one of the post at ground level, and one wide shot showing the full run — to (469) 721-0145.
 We can usually quote without an in-person visit for standard repairs.
+For the full scope of work we cover, see our fence & gate repair and deck & patio repair service pages.

 Need this done?